CUG-URS/CHN10-CUG-Road-Benchmark-and-A-Comprehensive-Review/README.md

 **Please note that we do not own the copyrights to these original satellite images.
 Their use is RESTRICTED to non-commercial research and educational purposes.**

 ### 3.Road review
+In this code framework, we have integrated mainstream fully supervised road extraction methods from 2017 to 2024.
+Based on the Dinknet base framework, the complete reproduction of all the aforementioned methods can be achieved.
+Meanwhile, we have also open-sourced the GCBNet network framework proposed in the paper *A Global Context-aware and Batch-independent Network for road extraction from VHR satellite imagery*; for specific implementation details, please refer to the code under the `networks/GCBNet` directory.
 |Type            | Year | Methods              | Paper | Code                                                                                                            |
 |----------------|------|:---------------------|-------|:----------------------------------------------------------------------------------------------------------------|
 |Fully Supervised| 2017 | CASNet               | (https://doi.org/10.1109/TGRS.2017.2669341) | [Pytorch](https://github.com/CUG-URS/CHN10-CUG-Road-Benchmark-and-A-Comprehensive-Review)